unioslo/zabbix-cli/README.md

 #### Formats

 Zabbix-cli supports two output formats: table and JSON.
-The default format is table, but it can be changed with the `--format` parameter or by setting the `app.output_format` parameter in the config file.
+The default format is table, but it can be changed with the `--format` parameter:

 ```bash
 # Show hosts in table format (default)